 In a 0-10V system, the LED driver receives two sets of wires: the standard AC line voltage (120-277V) and a pair of low-voltage control wires (typically purple and gray/pink).

-Expert Insight: A frequent error in zonal setups is mismatching the driver protocol with the controller.
-Using a 0-10V controller with a Pulse Width Modulation (PWM) dimmable driver can result in flickering or non-linear dimming (where the light level jumps abruptly).
-Always verify the dimming type on the product's IES LM-79-19 report, which serves as the "performance report card" for the fixture.
+Technical Heuristic: A common pattern observed in troubleshooting is mismatching the driver protocol.
+Using a 0-10V controller with a Pulse Width Modulation (PWM) driver can result in flickering.
+Always verify the dimming type on the product's IES LM-79-19 report.

 Power Injection and Circuit Loading